-The ideal main course for breakfast or brunch is made with lightly sweet brioche bread.
-This french toast casserole can be assembled the night before or the morning you plan to serve it.
+This Brioche French Toast Casserole is perfect for breakfast or brunch and is made with buttery brioche bread.
+The french toast casserole can be assembled the night before or the next morning when you plan to serve it.
+This easy recipe is perfect for special occasions!

-Many times a breakfast casserole is great because it can be assembled the night before and popped in the oven the next morning.
+Many times a breakfast casserole is great because it can be assembled the night before and popped in the oven the next day.

 But, what if you’re busy the night before?
 If you’re serving brunch to a number of people the chances are pretty good that the evening before you’re busy doing something.